We have changed our name to:

 - Make the process easier in the future

 Some family-owned companies have trouble with high turnover among their non-family employees.
 An exit interview gives departing employees the chance to explain why they are leaving, which can help you understand why turnover is happening.
 Once you know what factors are affecting turnover, you can take steps to address them.

 Remember, running a successful family business requires that you treat the business like a business.

-For more information on operating a family business and other business topics, contact Canada Business Ontario today.
+For more information on operating a family business and other business topics, contact Small Business Services today.
 Telephone services are available in English or French.